AsaBuckner/AsaBuckner/README.md

 - 🌱 I’m currently learning Java || Python || Pattern Drafting || 3D Modeling ||

 A little About Me:: Im 22 ♓️.
 I graduated with an Associate in Graphic Design and am working towards my Bachelors's in Computer Science.
-I love to travel when I can and be outdoors.
-The South of France is the end goal.
-(Planning incredibly in advance but a girl can dream right...)
-I've never been able to stick to one thing so if settled on just doing it all.

 Proficient In These Areas ===